The DB1 Group, formed by Brazilian technology companies based in Maringá - PR, reports the…

 Data security is an essential theme for any project.
-When it comes to international projects, the challenge of maintaining good security practices is doubled as we deal with greater distance from servers.
+When it comes to international projects, the challenge of maintaining reasonable security practices is doubled as we deal with greater distances from servers.

-The risks include not only hacking, but social engineering as a whole.
-Even the people involved in the project and employees of the company can act in a malicious way, risking the entire reputation of brands and, above all, the safety of users.
+The risks include not only hacking but social engineering as a whole.
+Even the people involved in the project and employees of the company can act maliciously, risking the entire reputation of brands and, above all, the safety of users.

 The problems of using distant VMs

 At the beginning of the project, the customer made virtual machines (VM) available through the Amazon WorkSpaces service for the DB1 developer team to work remotely.
 Amazon WorkSpaces is a fully managed, persistent desktop virtualization service that allows remote users to access the data, applications and resources they need.

 Amazon WorkSpaces is deployed on an Amazon Virtual Private Network (VPC), which in this case was the same VPC used by the customer.
 This raised several problems and risks, mainly in terms of end-points.

 We had latency issues when working because the VMs stayed on Amazon’s American server.
 We tried using a Brazilian VM.
 This was a slight improvement, but we needed to use the VPN to connect to the client’s VPC, which ended up causing productivity problems as well.

 Another issue is that this process did not pay off in terms of security.
 VMs do not prevent a person with bad intentions from stealing information since it is enough to access and take prints of the data.

 The solution: VPN directly in the cloud and tokens for authentication